-We have studied convergence of sequences and series in two different topologies, which led to an exhaustive study of power series.
+We studied convergence of sequences and series in both topologies mentioned above, which led to an exhaustive study of power series.
 A handful of people had investigated power series on the Levi-Civita fields before, but all the previous studies had been restricted to the special case of power series with real coefficients.
-We have dropped that restriction and showed that power series on Levi-Civita fields have all the nice smoothness properties that real power series have.
-In particular, they satisfy the intermediate value theorem, the extreme value theorem, and the mean value theorem; they are infinitely often differentiable; and they are re-expandable around any point within their domain of convergence.
+We dropped that restriction and showed that power series on the Levi-Civita fields have all the nice smoothness properties that real power series have.
+In particular, they satisfy the intermediate value theorem, the extreme value theorem, the mean value theorem and the inverse function theorem; they are infinitely often differentiable; and they are re-expandable around any point within their domain of convergence.

-While it is a known fact that conventional continuity or differentiability are not sufficient to guarantee that a function on a closed interval of a non-Archimedean field be bounded or satisfy any of the common theorems of real calculus, we have shown that under mild conditions, differentiability is sufficient for the function to assume all intermediate values and have a differentiable inverse function.
+While it is a known fact that conventional continuity or differentiability are not sufficient to guarantee that a function on a closed interval of a non-Archimedean ordered field be bounded or satisfy any of the common theorems of real calculus, we have shown that under mild conditions, differentiability is sufficient for the function to assume all intermediate values and a differentiable inverse function.
 We also showed that conventional differentiability is not the right one to study optimization questions on non-Archimedean fields in general; and based on a stronger concept of differentiability, we studied finite-dimensional optimization both with and without constraints.
-In both cases, we derived necessary and sufficient conditions of first and second order for a function to have a local minimum (or maximum) at a point of its domain.
+In both cases, we derived necessary and sufficient conditions of first and second order for a function to have a local minimum at a point of its domain.

-We developed a measure theory and integration on the Levi-Civita field \mathcal{R} .
-We introduced a measure that proved to be a natural generalization of the Lebesgue measure on the field of the real numbers and to have similar properties.
-Then we introduced a family of simple functions from which we obtained a larger family of measurable functions.
-We showed how to integrate measurable functions over measurable sets, and we showed that the resulting integral satisfies similar properties to those of the Lebesgue integral of Real Analysis.
+We developed a measure theory and integration on the Levi-Civita field $\mathcal{R}$ .
+We introduced a measure that proved to be a natural generalization of the Lebesgue measure on the field of the real numbers and have similar properties.
+Then we introduced a family of simple functions from which we obtained a larger family of measurable functions and derived a simple characterization of such functions.
+We studied the properties of measurable functions, we showed how to integrate them over measurable sets, and we showed that the resulting integral satisfies similar properties to those of the Lebesgue integral of Real Analysis.
+We generalized the results to two and three dimensions.
+In particular, we defined a Lebesgue-like measure on $\mathcal{R}^2$ (resp. $\mathcal{R}^3$ ).
+Then we defined measurable functions on measurable sets using analytic functions in two (resp. three) variables and showed how to integrate those measurable functions using iterated integration.
+The resulting double (resp. triple) integral satisfies similar properties to those of the single integral as well as those properties satisfied by the double and triple integrals of real calculus.